Skip ahead to:

 - Step 4: Create review guides to assess answers objectively

-Assess candidates on the core day-to-day problems you expect them to face in the role you're hiring for.
+Effective sift questions aim to assess candidates on the core, day-to-day problems one would face in the role for which you're hiring.
 We also refer to these as work sample questions.
 They should be part of the core make-up of your sift and interview assessments.

 Step 1: Brainstorm key tasks for this role